 Postal address: P.O.
 Box 2513, 02070 City of Espoo

 This website contains information about the services and forms of support provided by the Disability Services unit and other services of the City of Espoo and its partners.
-If you call our counselling number or send us an email, we will advise you on your situation.
+If you call our helpline or send us an email, we will advise you on your situation.
 If necessary, we will refer you to other professional services that you may need.
 If you would like to have your service needs assessed or request other forms of support, please fill in an application form or send us a free-form application.
 Some services are subject to a fee.
 The fee will depend on your ability to pay.

 Service needs assessment

 Your service needs are always assessed individually, in cooperation with you and your support network, if necessary.
 A Disability Services employee will assess your needs in a meeting that can take place in our office, your home or another suitable location.
 We will take a look at your background information, ability to function, situation in life, and draw up a plan for your future services.